INF413-2016-2017/k-means/README.md

 Use instructions
 ----------------
+Install the distance package, for instance using pip: pip install distance.
 In the file main.py, choose the desired parameters (generate_random_data).

 Notations